-Students will have the opportunity to work with Sansone Group, a nationally recognized real estate firm in St. Louis.
+Students will have the opportunity to work with Joseph C. Sansone Company, a nationally recognized real estate firm.
 The ETK team will create an application that uses vision recognition services for document and text matching.
 Specifically, the team worked with image and document classification, pattern recognition, image analysis, Optical Character Recognition (OCR), Optical Word Recognition (OWR), Intelligent Character Recognition (ICR), 3D and 2D Code recognition (Bar codes, QR, etc.) content based image retrieval (CBIR) and Query by Image (QBI).
 Students will be able to work closely with industry professionals to develop this solution.
 Additionally, they will develop valuable experience in cutting-edge, industry technologies.
 They will also come out with a professional grade project to list on their resumes.
 Preferred qualifications include experience with a scripting language such as Python and experience working with databases (MySQL, MongoDB, etc. Experience with vision recognition services is also a huge plus.

 Team members will be working for the WashU Office of Technology Management (OTM), testing the viability of a patent for biofoam sheets for water purification.
 Members will build a solar still device and conduct field testing to further understand the engineering demands of the product.
 Qualifications: Lab experience is a plus.
 Chemical Engineering and MEMS majors are encouraged to apply